K1CE/Square-Root_rationalizer/README.md

 </div>

 # △
+  A way to rationalize a square root to a whole number. make your square root whole.

   This project is intended to be used as a simple calculator for bruteforcing and displaying different variations of irrational square-roots.
   I quickly built this for myself in a couple hours to fix an issue with my design work.
 By using this app I found a strong candidate for the side lengths of my hexagon's broken down model.
 When splayed out into triangles and squares each side length could be approximately represented